pallavsen007/Selective_Inhibitor_ACS_Omega/README.md

 # Selective_Inhibitor_ACS_Omega
-Input files for the alchemical simulations for the paper
+Supporting input files for the alchemical simulations for the paper